winglang/awesome-wing/README.md

 For a list of frequently updated libraries, check out [**Winglibs**](https://github.com/winglang/winglibs), aka the *Wing Trusted Library Ecosystem*.

-- [meirdev/winglet](https://github.com/meirdev/winglet) - A web framework for Wing.
+- [meirdev/winglet](https://github.com/meirdev/winglet) - A web framework for Wing with examples for CORS, HTTP streaming, templates, and more.

 ## Examples